 directions for the cake:

 Preheat oven to 350 degrees.
 Grease a 9 by 13 pan with butter.
 I use the rectangular pan because it’s so easy, but you could make this as a layer cake as well (which Ina does).

 Place dry ingredients- flour, baking soda, baking powder, salt, and cinnamon in a bowl and mix with rubber spatula- just to blend everything together.

 Beat sugar, oil, and eggs in large mixing bowl of electric mixer with paddle attachment till it becomes light and a little fluffy.
 Then add the dry ingredients and mix on low speed just till blended.
 Add crushed pineapple and nuts and mix a few seconds till blended in.
 Add carrots, and fold in by hand.
 Pour all into greased pan.

 Bake about 50-60 min. till toothpick comes out clean and sides of cake are separated from the pan.
 Cool on wire rack.

 Frost when totally cool.
 I like to put the cake in the fridge after it’s cool and get it really cold before I frost it because if the cake is still slightly warm when you frost it, the frosting starts to melt into the cake.

 directions for the frosting:

 When cream cheese and butter are totally at room temp (this will prevent lumps in the frosting), put them in large bowl of mixer with the wire whisk attachment if you have it- otherwise use the regular beaters or paddle attachment.
-Mix on medium speed till smooth.
-On very low speed add the sifted confectioners sugar.
+Mix on medium speed till light and fluffy.
+On very low speed add the sifted confectioners sugar and salt.
 Gradually raise the speed and blend until lump-free.
-Add the vanilla and mix in for a few seconds.
+Add the heavy cream and vanilla and mix till light and fluffy.